RillingDev/tslib-stack/README.md

 - `docs` Generates TypeDoc documentation
 - `lint` Lints all source scripts and tests
 - `fix` Auto-fixes issues in source scripts and tests

+## Compatibility

+Designed to be used on Linux and similar systems.